Where are they now?

 Maria Deliyianni, PhD ’22

-Maria is a Postdoctoral Research Associate at the Department of Mathematics at University of Arizona, working on issues related to the existence of solution for fourth order parabolic equations.
+Maria is now a Postdoctoral Research Associate in the Department of Mathematics at University of Arizona, where she works on issues related to the existence of solutions for fourth order parabolic equations, as well as other problems in nonlinear elasticity.
 Upon completion of her postdoctoral appointment, she intends to look for an academic faculty position.

 Abhishek Balakrishna, PhD ’23

-Abhishek is an Assistant Professor (RTPC) of Mathematics at the University of Southern California.
-His research interests include fluid dynamics and fluid-structure interaction models.
-As part of his postdoctoral activities, he is currently working on a fluid-structure interaction problem that models a non-viscous (Euler) and incompressible fluid contained in an elastic (Koiter) shell.
+Abhishek continues the pursuit of his research interests in fluid dynamics and fluid-structure interaction models.
+Currently he is Assistant Professor (RTPC) of Mathematics at the University of Southern California where he is working on a fluid-structure interaction problem that models a non-viscous (Euler) and incompressible fluid contained in an elastic (Koiter) shell.

 Reetam Majumder, PhD ’21